misdoro/JavaNodeSwDoc/source/plugin-xsamsgen.rst

 	if (myrequest.checkBranch(Requestable.MoleculeQuantumNumbers))
 		molecularState.getCases().add(CaseBuilder.buidCase(statedata));

-Here, BasecolStateCore is a custom class that extends StateCore to automatically fill in all the fields from the Basecol Cayenne model.
+Here, **BasecolStateCore** is a custom class that extends **StateCore**, providing a custom constructor to fill the fields from the Basecol Cayenne objects.

 MolecularStateType is the autogenerated XSAMS JAXB mapping class that should be fed direcly to the XSAMS library by calling the::

 	RequestInterface.getXsamsroot().addState(speciesID, molecularState);

-Obviously, the element corresponding to the speciesID should already be there.
+Please note that the element corresponding to the given speciesID should be attached to the XSAMS tree before attaching the state.